culpixtg/blookets/README.md

 # Blooket-Hack
 All of the cheats are based on a game mode.

+**Discord server: https://discord.gg/E7cmjUG9Gs** discord server server is not related to this repo

 **If anything isn't working please make a issue after checking with the FAQ: https://github.com/glixzzy/blooket-hack/issues**

 **scroll down for video tutorial**